Sammickelsen/Git/HelloWorldC#/README.md

 # Overview

-This is Hello World in Python.
+This is Hello World in C#.
 This project is to show how to print Hello World onto the console using multiple different languages.

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}